My current (Nikon) gear, and how it evolved

 I used the D3X for six months, and shot a little over 3000 shots with it.
 It was a wonderful experience owning one of the pro Nikon bodies, and it produces excellent images, as you can see above.
 Still, there was this little voice inside my head that kept saying "Don't give up on the D810".

 I decided to see what the D3X would be worth, in a trade-in, and got a quote from my favorite camera gear company.
-Because it's real retail value was higher than the estimate, I put an ad in craiglist, offering it for a few hundred dollars more.
+Because it's real retail value was higher than their estimate, I put an ad on craiglist, offering it for a few hundred dollars more.
 Within two days, it was sold, to someone who wanted it badly.
-Coincidentally, a super deal on a D810 popped up on one of my favorite camera gear sites, and so by just adding a few hundred dollars, I was able to grab it.
-This D810 is in "Mint" condition, with only 200 shutter clicks.
-This camera is one I've been coveting for over a year, so it's a real pleasure to finally own one.
-It's new to me, as of December, 2016.
+Coincidentally, a super deal on a D810 and the MB-D12 battery grip, popped up on one of my favorite camera gear sites, and so by just adding a few hundred dollars, I was able to grab it.
+This D810 was in "Mint" condition, with only 200 shutter clicks.
+This camera is one I'd been coveting for over a year, so it's a real pleasure to finally own one.
+I got it in December, 2016.

 Below are a dozen of my earliest shots with the D810, which is giving me what I was looking for, in a variety of circumstances.
 Nice!

 Click on any image for the large version, and use your arrow keys to go forward and back.

 The takeaway from this discussion is simply that while modern cameras do keep improving, it’s not like this year’s model is “10 times better” (or even “twice as good”) as cameras made a few years ago.
 Spec sheets, charts, and graphs don’t tell the whole story, so take advantage of great deals available on used equipment, and enjoy photography for much less money, without sacrificing quality.